vatpac-technology/sops/docs/aerodromes/classc/Tindal.md

 | **Tindal ACD**     | **Tindal Delivery**   | **128.100** | **TN_DEL**    |
 | **Tindal ATIS**    |                       | **124.000** | **YPTN_ATIS** |

+!!! note
+    Tindal is a [joint military/civil aerodrome](../../../controller-skills/military/#military-aerodromes) and procedures can differ significantly to those at a civil aerodrome.
+Ensure you are familiar with the [military controller skills](../../../controller-skills/military) necessary to provide a quality service.

 ## Airspace
 TN ADC is not responsible for any airspace by default.
 In order to facilitate circuit operations, TN ADC may request a release of airspace within the TN MIL CTR from TN TCU, or take ownership of airspace within the TN MIL CTR if TN TCU is offline.